IPdotSetAF/ESPAsyncHTTPUpdateServer/README.md

 ### Customizing OTA Page

 > [!IMPORTANT]
-> Adding the `-DESPASYNCHTTPUPDATESERVER_MODE` Build Flag to choose different update mode. choose the right value based on your needs:
+> Add the `-DESPASYNCHTTPUPDATESERVER_MODE` Build Flag with desired value to choose different update mode.
+> Choose the right value based on your needs from bellow table:
 >
 > | Update mode | value |
 > |:---:|:---:|